Gluckman Tang Architects is a multi-faceted firm offering services in architecture, planning and interior design.

 Andrew Weigand, AIA

 Andrew Weigand joined the firm in 2012 and was named Principal in 2019.
-He has contributed to the design and management of several projects, including a Museum and Foundation Headquarters in Ft.
-Worth, TX, the Hunan Broadcasting System Museum (China), two museum in North Adams, MA and the award-winning DeMaria Pavilion (Bridgehampton, NY).
-His interests in fabrication, technology, and past experiences in other design disciplines inform his approach to architectural design.
-He received a Bachelor of Architecture from Syracuse University where as a student he contributed to the renovation design, fabrication, and community garden of 601 Tully, an art education focused community center in Syracuse, NY.
+He has contributed to the design and management of several projects, including a Private Museum and Foundation Headquarters in Ft.
+Worth, TX, the Hunan Broadcasting System Museum (Changsha, China), two museums in North Adams, MA and the award-winning DeMaria Pavilion (Bridgehampton, NY).
+His interests in fabrication, technology, and past experiences and collaborations in other design disciplines inform his approach to architectural design.
+He received a Bachelor of Architecture from Syracuse University where he was a University Scholar and recipient of the James Britton Prize, Luther Gifford Prize, and Henry Adams Medal.

 A monograph of Gluckman Mayner Architects’ recent work, titled Framework: Gluckman Mayner Architects, was published in 2009 by the Monacelli Press.